-- Over \$148 million return to the community since the model's inception.
+- Over \$165 million return to the community since the model's inception.

-- Over 310 Community Bank® branches
+- Over 313 Community Bank® branches

 - Banking business \$27 billion

 - 1,946 company Directors

-- 699,133 customers
+- Over 700,000 customers

 Our Community Bank® branch continues to support the community in the not-for-profit, sport and cultural areas.
 These investments once again have been possible as a result of the Marketing Development Fund (MDF).
-This is additional funding provided by Bendigo Bank and this is based on the level of business we hold at our branch.
-For every one million dollars on our books, we receive \$1,000 per year, up to a maximum of \$50,000.
-As we have over \$50 million on our books, we receive \$50,000 per year in MDF funding.
-To comply with our franchise agreement.
-MDF funds must be spent on business development, mainly sponsorship funding and marketing.
+This is additional funding provided by Bendigo Bank and is based on the level of business we hold at our branch.
+For every \$1million on our books, we receive up to a maximum of \$50,000 of which \$15,000 is earmarked for marketing purposes with those funds combined with the boards of Milton, Sussex Inlet and Sanctuary Point allowing us a far greater marketing dollar.